Minimum degree stability of $H$-free graphs: Introduction

 Then $G$ is $r$-colourable.
 Furthermore $1 - 1/(r - 1/3)$ is tight. \end{theorem}

-Note that the $K_{r + 1}$-free graph with greatest minimum degree (and most edges), the Tur\'{a}n graph, $T_{r}(n)$, has minimum degree $(1 - 1/r)n$ so the theorem gives information about graphs whose minimum degrees are $\Omega(n)$ away from that of the extremal graph -- we are far from the regime of \Cref{ES}.
+Note that the $K_{r + 1}$-free graph with greatest minimum degree (and most edges), the Tur\'{a}n graph, $T_{r}(n)$, has minimum degree $(1 - 1/r)n$ so the theorem gives information about graphs whose minimum degrees are $\Omega(n)$ away from that of the extremal graph -- we are far from the regime of \cref{ES}.

-We now consider \Cref{AES} from the perspective of minimum degree stability.
-The graph consisting of a 5-cycle joined to a complete $(r - 2)$-partite graph with 3 vertices in each part shows that $1 - 1/(r - 1/3)$ is tight.
-Furthermore, balanced blow-ups (defined in \Cref{sec:notation}) of this graph show that there are $n$-vertex $K_{r + 1}$-free graphs with minimum degree $(1 - 1/(r - 1/3)) n$ which require the removal of at least $\Omega(n^{2})$ edges to be made $r$-partite.
-This suggests the most basic problem for the minimum degree stability of $H$-free graphs: given a $(r + 1)$-chromatic graph $H$, we wish to determine
+We now consider \cref{AES} from the perspective of minimum degree stability.
+The graph consisting of a 5-cycle joined to a complete $(r - 2)$-partite graph with three vertices in each part shows that $1 - 1/(r - 1/3)$ is tight.
+Furthermore, $n$-vertex balanced blow-ups (defined in \cref{sec:notation}) of this graph are $K_{r + 1}$-free, have minimum degree $\floor{(1 - 1/(r - 1/3)) n}$, and require the deletion of $\Omega(n^{2})$ edges to be made $r$-partite.
+This suggests the most basic problem for the minimum degree stability of $H$-free graphs: given a $(r + 1)$-chromatic graph $H$, determine

-The reason for allowing the omission of $o(n^{2})$ edges is that there are many $H$ for which the $H$-free graph with greatest minimum degree is not $r$-partite (but of course is very close to $r$-partite: it is close to the Tur\'{a}n graph).
-As a simple example, let $H = K_{r + 1}(2)$ be the complete $(r + 1)$-partite graph with two vertices in each part.
-The $r$-partite Tur\'{a}n graph together with a complete matching inside each part is $H$-free and so the $H$-free graph with greatest minimum degree has minimum degree greater than $n(1 - 1/r)$ and hence is not $r$-partite.
+This is the analogue of the edge stability question answered by \cref{ES}.
+The reason for allowing the omission of $o(n^{2})$ edges is the same for both questions: there are many $H$ for which the $H$-free graph with most edges or greatest minimum degree is not $r$-partite (but of course is very close to $r$-partite -- it is close to the Tur\'{a}n graph).
+This is explored further in \cref{sec:context}.

 It follows from our previous discussion that